 1. Nylon and Polyester Bomber Jackets

-Two synthetic fabrics that share many similar features, such as easy care, stretch resistant or wrinkle and shrink resistance that makes life so much easier.
-Nylon or polyester bomber jackets, therefore, are great spring or summer style essentials that make printing on these, an easy and fun way to personalize your style.
+Two synthetic fabrics that share many similar features, such as easy care, stretch resistant or wrinkle, and shrink resistance that makes life so much easier.
+Nylon or polyester bomber jackets, therefore, are great spring or summer style essentials that make printing on these, an easy and fun way to personalize your style with a custom bomber jacket.

 2. Woolen Bomber Jackets